nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---

 TruthTable is a **desktop app for managing software engineering teams, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TruthTable can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, TruthTable can get your task management done faster than traditional GUI apps.

 * Table of Contents
   {:toc}